Ogiaretta/Ogiaretta/README.md

 ### Hi, I am Eduardo Giaretta, and ...👋

-- 🔭 Iniciando estudo em Flutter e Dart no momento;
+- 🔭 Starting to study Flutter and Dart at the moment;

 <div align="center">
   <a href="https://beacons.ai/ogiaretta">